-What would happen if you knew what a doctor really thought about your elderly loved one's health?
+What would happen if you knew what a doctor really thought about your health or that of an aging family member?
 Would it scare you?
 Prompt you to ask more questions?
-Would it help you take better care of them?
+Would it help you take better care of yourself or your loved one?

-Patients who were also caregivers saw additional benefit to the initiative.
+Patients who were also caregivers immediately saw an additional benefit of the initiative.
 One woman stated that being able to see the notes her elderly mother’s doctors had made would help her understand the health goals they had set together and enable her to provide better care.

-While issues of patient privacy may make it difficult for some caregivers to access the records of their elderly loved ones, the survey results indicated that some people (22%) would be more than willing to share their physician’s notes with family and other doctors.
+Patient privacy restrictions (HIPAA) can make it difficult for some caregivers to access their family members’ records, but the survey results indicated that 22 percent of participants would be more than willing to share their physician’s notes with family and other doctors.

-The survey indicated that doctors were conflicted on whether allowing patients to see their notes would be a good thing or not.
-Many feared that their notes would be misinterpreted or that giving patients access to reports would cause them to bombard already busy physicians with time-wasting questions and concerns.
+Interestingly, physicians who participated in the study were conflicted on whether allowing patients to see their notes would be a good thing or not.
+Many feared that their notes would be misinterpreted or that giving patients access to reports would cause them to bombard already busy doctors with time-wasting questions and concerns.
+However, the results of the study did not confirm the physicians’ fears.

-Researchers are still in the process of analyzing the formal data so there is as yet no way of knowing how the intentions and opinions expressed in the survey actually played out over the year-long OpenNotes project.
-With official results a few months away, senior study author Tom Delbanco, MD, is optimistic about what the sharing of doctors notes will mean for the future of health care, "I expect that over time everyone will benefit enormously from such transparency.”
+Senior study author Tom Delbanco, MD, is optimistic about what the sharing of doctors’ notes will mean for the future of health care.
+“I expect that over time everyone will benefit enormously from such transparency.”